-Nulo Freestyle Senior (Grain-Free)
+Nulo Freestyle Senior Review (Grain-Free)

 Nulo Freestyle’s Senior formula is lower in fat than many regular adult dog foods, but it’s still high in animal protein to support your Huskie’s energy and muscle mass, particularly if he’s still fairly active.
 This grain-free recipe, featuring deboned trout as the first ingredient, is an excellent option if your pup has a sensitive stomach.

 It’s chock full of easy-to-digest legumes, fruits, and vegetables, including lentils, tomatoes, carrots, blueberries, and apples.
 This formula also provides special ingredients that aging pups need for immune, metabolic, digestive, and joint health.

 - First 5 ingredients: deboned trout, turkey meal, salmon meal, yellow peas, and sweet potato

 - Formula highlights: omega fatty acids (from real fish), glucosamine, chondroitin, prebiotics, probiotics, and L-carnitine

 - Guaranteed analysis: crude protein 30% (min); crude fat 12% (min); crude fiber 5% (max)